2024 Château Troplong Mondot Saint-Emilion Premier Grand Cru Classé

 Château Troplong Mondot 2024 – Saint-Émilion Premier Grand Cru Classé

-Grapes and blending of the 2024 Troplong Mondot
+Grapes and blend of the 2024 Troplong Mondot

-The 2024 vintage is composed of 85% Merlot, 13% Cabernet Franc and 2% Cabernet Sauvignon.
-This blend highlights the rich, juicy fruit of the Merlot, the refinement and aromatic lift of the Cabernet Franc, and a subtle structural enhancement of the Cabernet Sauvignon.
+The 2024 vintage is composed of 85% Merlot, 13% Cabernet Franc, and 2% Cabernet Sauvignon.
+This blend emphasizes the rich, juicy fruit of the Merlot, the refinement and aromatic lift of the Cabernet Franc, and a subtle structural enhancement of the Cabernet Sauvignon.

 Harvest and vinification

-The harvest took place between 25 September and 4 October.
-Thanks to the airy bunch structure of the grapes, it was possible to wait until full ripening without risk of rot.
-The vinification was done without chaptalization, with great attention to precision and terroir expression.
-The maturation took place in 55% new French oak barrels, 26% large foudres and 19% one-year-old barrels – a balanced approach that allows the character of the wine to fully come into its own.
+The harvest took place between September 25th and October 4th.
+Thanks to the grapes' airy cluster structure, full ripening could be achieved without risk of rot.
+Vinification was carried out without chaptalization, with a strong focus on precision and terroir expression.
+Aging took place in 55% new French oak barrels, 26% large foudres, and 19% one-year-old barrels – a balanced approach that allows the wine's character to fully express itself.

 Tasting note of Troplong Mondot 2024

-Troplong Mondot 2024 presents itself with a deep ruby red color and an expressive nose of black cherries, cassis, violets, lavender, menthol and a hint of liquorice.
-On the palate the wine is silky and layered, with ripe, fine-grained tannins and a striking chalky minerality.
-The structure is tight and lively, with a long, salty and elegant finish.
+Troplong Mondot 2024 presents itself with a deep ruby-red color and an expressive nose of black cherries, cassis, violets, lavender, menthol, and a hint of licorice.
+On the palate, the wine is silky and layered, with ripe, fine-grained tannins and a striking chalky minerality.
+The structure is taut and lively, with a long, salty, and elegant finish.

 Style and potential

-This vintage confirms the domain's change of style towards more finesse and terroir-driven character.
+This vintage confirms the estate's shift in style toward greater finesse and terroir-driven character.
 The wine is powerful without being heavy, with a natural freshness and great precision.
 Troplong Mondot 2024 is a wine with a clear signature and impressive complexity, which will develop beautifully in the cellar until at least 2065.

 Available as of | Apr 30, 2027 |